cpcf/weft/render/README.md

 # Render Package

-Package render provides a template rendering system for gogenkit.
+Package render provides a template rendering system for weft.
 It offers advanced template discovery, block management, partial and include support, collection operations, and an extensive function registry with string manipulation utilities.

 ## Architecture